rikes/datagrowth/_posts/2017-03-01-uav-haptic-control-pt2.md

 * Mavros is used to talk to pixhawk (or SITL in this case)
 * Falcon is not suitable for flying real models (it isn't reliable enough)

-Without furthere due, here is the video showing the proof of concept in action:
+Without further due, here is the video showing the proof of concept in action:

-*TODO: video (use Kazam to capture screen), pitivi to put everything together*
+{::nomarkdown}
+<iframe width="560" height="315" src="//www.youtube.com/embed/I11d-oKbPB0" frameborder="0" allowfullscreen></iframe>
+{:/nomarkdown}

 Want to know more about the project?
 Read on!